 “Are you familiar with this version of Linux?”

 Angel quickly started a text-to-speech app on the workstation.

 “Yes, very familiar.
-I am going to start a virtual machine application that you can mirror to your associates in Washington and Langley.”
+I will start a virtual machine application you can mirror to your associates in Washington and Langley.”

 Carolina, whose resting face is always a slight smile, watched in fascination at how fast Angel worked.

 “Very well,” Carolina said, “We now have mirror copies of this virtual machine at our FBI Headquarters and CIA Headquarters.
-Now, I’ll lock them together so that any of us can interact with the virtual system.”
+Now, I’ll lock them together so we can all interact with the virtual system.”

 “May I ask who is running the application at those locations?”